Search

 Temperature plan for TAR suctions

 The temperature results show variations at the air inlets of the TARs.
-A clear distinction can be made between the loop affecting these devices, particularly with two central TARs (A) and two on the right (B and C) which capture air at a higher temperature than that of the environment, which is also the case for the TAR on sides (D and E).
+The looping phenomenon affecting these units is clearly visible, particularly with the two central (A) and two right-hand (B and C) TARs, which draw in air at a higher temperature than the surrounding air, as do the TARs on the sides (D and E).

 TARs in position A encounter a zone where the temperature is higher, due to a reduction in the supply of fresh air caused by the proximity of suction points.
 Between the TARs in positions B and E, a similar phenomenon is observed at a slightly lower temperature, thanks to the greater distance between these units.
 In particular, TARs in position B and especially C, due to their proximity to the walls of the rooms where the air intakes are located, capture air at a significantly higher temperature than the ambient air.
 These TARs are confined between two walls, which reduces fresh air intake.
 This analysis underlines the importance of optimizing the design of air inlets to ensure an adequate supply of fresh air and avoid overheating problems.